sruthivuppala/test/README.md

 ### RESTAURANT RESERVATION SYSTEM PROJECT

-Following if a detailed explanation of the project:
+Following if a detailed explanation of the project